renja-g/RiftRelay/README.md

 # RiftRelay

-A high-throughput relay for the Riot API with centralized admission control.
-Built in Go with with integrated Swagger UI.
+A rate-limiting proxy for the Riot API.
+Built in Go with integrated Swagger UI.

 ## Shoutout